ZoomInfo

 How to Create a Sales Forecast

-Define Your Sales Process and Stages
+Document Your Sales Process and Stage Definitions

-Start with a standardized sales process where every stage has clear entry and exit criteria.
-Discovery means the same thing to every rep. Negotiation has specific requirements before a deal advances.
+Every stage needs clear entry and exit criteria so discovery means the same thing to every rep and negotiation has specific requirements before a deal advances.
+Without standardized definitions, probability assignments fall apart and your forecast becomes meaningless.

-Gather and Clean Your Data
+Gather and Validate Your Pipeline Data

 Pull historical sales, current pipeline, and deal attributes from your CRM.
-Check for data problems: outdated close dates, wrong deal values, missing fields, stale opportunities that should be marked closed-lost.
+Check for data problems:

 Apply Stage Probabilities and Weighting